newjersey/navigator.business.nj.gov/web/roadmaps/tasks/individual-staff-licenses-health-aide.md

 callToActionText: "Apply or Verify a CHHA License"
 ---

 Your staff will need individual home health aide licenses.
-The New Jersey Divison of Consumer Affairs' Board of Nursing [maintains standards for home health aide education and training programs](https://www.njconsumeraffairs.gov/nur/Pages/default.aspx), and keeps a registry of all individuals who have successfully completed them.
+The New Jersey Division of Consumer Affairs' Board of Nursing [maintains standards for home health aide education and training programs](https://www.njconsumeraffairs.gov/nur/Pages/default.aspx), and keeps a registry of all individuals who have successfully completed them.

 All applicants who wish to become a Certified Homemaker-Home Health Aide (CHHA) must apply online for initial certification with the Board of Nursing and pass a criminal background check prior to beginning employment as a CHHA.